 - Put a water displacement device (sometimes called a 'hippo') in the cistern of a higher flush toilet - you will reduce the amount of water used for each flush, typically by one or two litres.
 Most water companies provide free displacement devices for their customers

-- To see how much water you could save, please visit the Energy Saving Trust website.
+- To see how much water you could save visit the Energy Saving Trust website.

 For some people, especially those with underlying medical conditions or weakened immune systems, infection with legionella bacteria can be fatal.

-The bacteria spreads in droplets of water, and while the risk of contracting Legionnaires disease in a domestic property is low, it's important to take care.
-The bacteria multiply in slow-moving or standing water, and so if you've been away for a week or more and not used your taps and toilets, follow our simple advice:
+The bacteria spreads in droplets of water, and while the risk of getting Legionnaires' disease in a domestic property is low, it's important to take care.
+The bacteria multiply in slow-moving or standing water.
+If you've been away for a week or more and not used your taps and toilets, follow this advice: